ivandustin/seeds/README.md

 And your Father who sees in secret, will pay you.

+###### Matthew 6:19-21

+Do not store up treasures on earth, where moth and rust destroy, and where thieves break in and steal.

+But store up treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in and steal.

+For where your treasure is, there your heart will be also.

 ###### Matthew 6:33

 Seek first the kingdom and the righteousness of GOD.